HomeArticleExplained: Top 3 emerging technologies driving culture of innovation

 Intelligent apps are smarter, more intuitive, and can analyze user history and real-time data to make predictions.
 There will come a time, soon, that all the apps you run on your device will be Intelligent apps.
 That time may as well be now if you live in India.

-A good example of an intelligent app widely used in India today is RobotBot, a DataBot.
+A good example of an intelligent app widely used in India today is RobotBot, a virtual assistant DataBot.
 ELSA, a smart assistance app that guides the user to learn and speak better English, is also a very useful I-App.
 If you wish to find out how these apps are changing the world around you, try them out.

 Technology is progressive.
 Societies must adapt to it, not the other way round.
 India, as a society, is at the forefront of driving technological change around the world.
 As we embrace the technologies, we must also acknowledge the impacts they have in our societies.
 This foresight will help us make better decisions to adapt better to tomorrow’s world.